Sign In Forgot Password

 Genesis & the "Big Bang" Theory: KHN Member and Delaware Valley College Physics Professor Michael Tabachnick explains his startling resolution: There is a remarkable similarity between Creation as described in Genesis and the origins of the universe according to the “Big Bang Theory.”
 He uses deep space photographs taken by the Hubble telescope and compares them to the biblical verse that seem to describe these very same vistas.

-Jews in the Forefront of American Modern Art Part 3: Louise Nevelson, (born Leah Berliawsky) is famous for her monumental wall
+Jews in the Forefront of American Modern Art Part 3: David Stoller's series continues with Louise Nevelson, (born Leah Berliawsky), who is famous for her monumental wall

 pieces and outdoor sculptures (leading generations of women into provinces previously reserved for men.)